Michelle-W-M/NodeRED-Photon-Temperature-MonitoringAndPrediction/README.md

 2. Dtabase storage in Cloudant (feature of IBM Cloud)
 3. Alerts
    1. Alert on the Dashboard
-   2. Email Alert through IFTTT
+   2. Email alert through IFTTT
 4. Health status of the temperature sensor
 5. Prediction of when the instrument will need claibration

 ### Dashboard temperature visuals
-- Will be updated every time the Photon pushes data to NodeRED (dependant on the interval programmed on the Particle IDE)
+- Will be updated every time the Photon pushes data to NodeRED (dependent on the interval programmed on the Particle IDE)
 - Can change the layout of the line graph to display different time intervals

 ### Database storage